aces/Loris/docs/SQLModelingStandard.md

 - The primary key is always in the first field.
 - The foreign key field(s) follow the primary key.
 - Other indexed fields (Unique and Index key) are after the primary and foreign key if present.
-Fields that are part of a composite key should be position together as much as possible.
+Fields that are part of a composite key should be positioned together as much as possible.
 - Other fields follow.
 - Text, Json and Blob are the last fields in that order when present.